 Another key difference in our solution is our ethical and consistent supply produced to the highest operating standards.
 Sustainability is in our D.N.A, and nature is our products’ architect.

-Nestled on the quiet shores on Lough Inagh, in the pristine and naturally biodiverse environs of Connemara, County Galway on the West Coast of Ireland, Zoan BioMed is creating a quiet revolution in orthopaedic patient solutions, in alliance with mother nature herself.
+Nestled on the quiet shores on Lough Inagh, in the pristine and naturally biodiverse environs of Connemara, County Galway on the West Coast of Ireland, Zoan BioMed is creating a quiet revolution in orthopaedic patient solutions, in alliance with nature herself.

 Our base in Connemara is within easy reach of Galway’s thriving MedTech hub, but is ecologically unique as it shares a common ethos with the multiple bio-diversity projects underway at Lough Inagh, including the revived planting of Ireland’s ancient Oak Trees, amphibian rescue and water recycling.